Preface

 • Update software: It’s important to keep your iCloud software and Apple devices up to date.
 Critical security updates to address vulnerabilities and strengthen protection are often included in these updates.

-Through the storm: Recovering from an iCloud data breach
+Through the Storm: Recovering from an iCloud Data Breach

 Data breaches, even those that are carefully protected, are a reality of the digital age.
 A guide to navigating potential iCloud data breaches is here.